carstenwindler/http-helper/README.md

 # Credits

-The serialization of the PSR-7 requests and responses are done using [Zend Diactoros](https://github.com/zendframework/zend-diactoros).
+The serialization of the PSR-7 requests and responses are done using [Laminas Diactoros](https://github.com/laminas/laminas-diactoros).
 Weird name, great library!

 For Symfony, the build-in serializers are used.
 Nice.